 As it takes 10 to 12 years to bring a new medicine to the market, the benefits of the 1994 patent act will not be felt before 2006 because its "pipeline" provisions are ineffective.
-Until then, data exclusivity is the only type of protection that may prevent early copying.
+Until then, data exclusivity is the only type of protection which may prevent early copying.

-However, current Lithuanian law does not include any provisions meeting the requirements of Article 39.3 of WTO-TRIPS on the use of a previous applicant's documents, and, in particular, does not provide that, in order to refer to documents submitted by a previous applicant, the second applicant has to obtain the consent of the previous applicant.
-The existence of many copy products on the Lithuanian market permits the conclusion that the Lithuanian health authorities provide marketing approval to a product relying on the confidential test data of the original products without approval of the right holder.
+However, current Lithuanian law does not include any provisions meeting the requirements of Art.
+39.3 of WTO-TRIPS on the use of a previous applicant's documents, and, in particular, does not provide that, in order to refer to documents submitted by a previous applicant, the second applicant has to obtain the consent of the said previous applicant.